desy-ml/cheetah/README.md

 ## How To Use

-It is unlikely that you will need to you JOSS by itself, as its main purpose in life is being the default particle tracking backend for the [_Accelerator-Environments_](https://github.com/desy-ml/accelerator-environments) project.
+It is unlikely that you will need to use JOSS by itself, as its main purpose in life is being the default particle tracking backend for the [_Accelerator-Environments_](https://github.com/desy-ml/accelerator-environments) project.
 Nonetheless, here is a quick example of how JOSS is currently used in our RL environments.

 At this point in development, JOSS is rather integrated with Ocelot, because of the number of Ocelot-defined accelerator sections we use.
 You will therefore need an Ocelot cell defined as a list of Ocelot elements.
 We call this variable `cell`.
 You can create a JOSS `Segment` from this cell by running